1848 Revolution - Political, Social and Economic Ideas

-The political associations in the German regions whose members were middle-class professionals, businessmen, and prosperous artisans came together in the city of Frankfurt.
-They decided to vote for an all-German National Assembly.
-The matter of providing political rights to women was a controversial one within the liberal movement.
+Political organisations from the German regions, whose members were middle-class professionals, businessmen, and prosperous artisans, gathered in Frankfurt.
+They opted for an all-German National Assembly.
+The issue of granting women political rights was divisive within the liberal movement.

-In the Social context, they did not want a biased environment based on class.
-Women started newspapers, political clubs, etc. They actively took part in political rallies and struggled for the right to vote.
+- They did not want a class-biased environment in the social context.
+Women founded newspapers, political organisations, and so on.
+They actively participated in political rallies and fought for the right to vote.

-Economically, liberals demanded market freedom and rights for the property.
-They wanted the government to remove restrictions on the flow of capital and goods.
-In 1848, liberal activity was suppressed by the conservative forces.
+- Economically, liberals demanded market freedom and property rights.
+They demanded that the government lift restrictions on the flow of capital and goods.
+Conservative forces suppressed liberal activity in 1848.

 The 1848 revolution was initiated by the hungry and jobless peasants, workers, and educated middle class to achieve their demands for constitutionalism and national unification.
 With the exception of the Scandinavian countries, Russia, and Spain, the February 24 Revolution in France spread revolutionary movements throughout Europe, beginning with a small-scale war in Sicily, Italy, in January 1848.